Apotosis

 No whitelist or presale is planned.
 Apotosis is intended as a public sequential mint where collectors mint the next available work at the current adaptive price.

-The target price is 0.05 ETH when the sale is on pace.
-The adaptive price can move between 0.005 ETH and 0.5 ETH depending on whether minting is behind or ahead of the 30-day schedule.
+The target price was 0.025 ETH when the sale was on pace.
+The adaptive price could move between 0.005 ETH and 0.5 ETH depending on whether minting was behind or ahead of the 30-day schedule.

 Is there a team allocation?